Channel Items

 )

-• onChannelClick: Handler when the user taps on an item.
-Useful for starting the MessagesScreen.
+• onChannelClick: Called when the user taps on an item.
+Use this to navigate to the MessagesScreen.

 Here's an example of using the default component, but overriding the behavior: